-- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the Company were sufficient to permit the financial statements to be readily and properly audited. - The financial statements are in agreement with the accounting records. - In our opinion the information given in the Directors' report is consistent with the financial statements.
+- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the company were sufficient to permit the company financial statements to be readily and properly audited. - The company statement of financial position is in agreement with the accounting records. - In our opinion the information given in the directors' report is consistent with the financial statements.